GadgetUK164/Marine/README.md

 2.54 pitch turned pin strips<br>

 <h1>Limitations</h1>
-I offer no warrant on this design.
+I offer no warranty on this design.
 It works for me, and I am happy!
 If you have a problem, I can investigate - but this is a hobby project.<br>
 Super Hires will display, but not correctly.
 The RAM used on the Amiga 3000 cannot hold 1200 pixels wide, so some sampling issues will be noticed when trying to display Super Hires.
 I have tested many games and demos that use either interlaced or progressive and found no problems.<br><br>